infrapale/T2408_OC_Serial_WS2812/README.md

 ### Driving WS2812 LED strips

 THe voltage level shift is implemented using a pullup resistor connected to 5 Volts.
-The data rate is high and some previous attempts to make a level shifter did not work out satisfactory.
+The data rate (800 kHz) is high and some previous attempts to make a level shifter did not work out satisfactory.

 ![WS2812 data](/images/20240813-P8130285.jpg)
+*Yellow MCU output pin
+*Magenta Level shifted signal to the LED strip